giodeandrade/giodeandrade/README.md

 # 👩🏻‍💻 Giovana Andrade

-**`Full-stack Development and Cloud Computing`**
+**`Cybersecurity, AppSec and Web Development`**

 At 23 years old, I proudly call Rio de Janeiro my home.
 I am currently pursuing my studies in Systems Analysis and Development while holding a bachelor's degree in Journalism.
-My passion for technology and communication drives me, and I am excited about the possibilities that full-stack development and cloud computing bring to the future.
+My passion for technology and communication drives me, and I am excited about the possibilities that cybersecurity and web development bring to the future.

 <p align="left">
     <a href="https://github.com/giodeandrade?tab=repositories&sort=stargazers">